nopolabs/mock-with-expectations/README.md

 Using `MockWithExpectationsTrait` reduces the amount of boilerplate code needed to write the tests.
 In addition it is using the `at()` invocation matcher to ensure that the methods are called in the expected order.
-The original test does no check the order in which the methods are called.
+The original test does not check the order in which the methods are called.

 The way I look at it is this:
 `testRefundOrder()` is testing an external API exposed by `OrderManager`.